gSchool/express-file-crud/README.md

   * use your data store's `delete_book` function to achieve this
 1. If there is no book with the given ID, respond with 404 Not Found

+## Submit your work

+* Make sure you add, commit and push all your changes to your fork of this repo and pull request

 ## STRETCH

 Implement the data store using a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)